franciscop/polystore/readme.md

 ### .set()

 Create or update a value in the store.
-Will return a promise that resolves when the value has been saved.
+Will return a promise that resolves with the key when the value has been saved.
 The value needs to be serializable:

 ```js
 await store.set(key: string, value: any, options?: { expires: number|string });